ContinuityControl/control_api_reference/README.md

 An example of integrating with the Continuity Control API using Sinatra + HTTParty.

 This guide assumes you have a Continuity Control API key.
-To obtain an API key, please log into Control and then go to Settings -> API Access -> Generate New Key Pair.
+To obtain an API key, please visit [API Access in Control](https://control.continuity.net/settings/api_users).

 ## Quick links